Asher978/Rent_Maps/README.md

 Potential Renters can easily compare prices with what neighbors pay in the area and historical trends to see if they are paying the right amount.
 Similarly landlords can know how to easily price their properties.

 For real-estate purchases, most information is available online (previous selling price, neighbor's price, land value, etc.).
-Yet for renting, none of this information is available for renters or landlords - SFRent.Me aims to change that by bringing price transparency to the market.
+Yet for renting, none of this information is available for renters or landlords - SF & NYC Index aims to change that by bringing price transparency to the market.

 ### Why: